 This is not to say that a maturity model isn’t valuable as a diagnostic.
 The Learning Business Maturity Model has a lot of value as a diagnostic, and we’ve created an assessment to help a learning business understand its current stage.
-You can receive a link to the assessment by signing up for our e-mail list with the form below.
+You can use the button below to request the assessment.

 But diagnosis is not where all or even most of the value of the maturity model lies.
 The greater value lies in using the result of the diagnostic to guide discussion in the learning business and to determine future direction.

 We see the Learning Business Maturity Model being used for three strategic purposes, which we’ve cleverly dubbed the 3Ds: